alexengrig/Java_Concurrency/README.md

 > Immutable objects can be used safely by any thread without additional synchronization,
 > even when synchronization is not used to publish them.

+Safe Publication Idioms:

+> To publish an object safely, both the reference to the object and the object's state must be made visible to other
+> threads at the same time.
+A properly constructed object can be safely published by:
+> - Initializing an object reference from a static initializer;
+> - Storing a reference to it into a volatile field or AtomicReference;
+> - Storing a reference to it into a final field of a properly constructed object; or
+> - Storing a reference to it into a field that is properly guarded by a lock.

+> Using a static initializer is often the easiest and safest way to publish objects that can be statically constructed:
+> ```java
+> public static Holder holder = new Holder(42);
+> ```

+Effectively Immutable Objects:

+> Safely published effectively immutable objects can be used safely by any thread without additional synchronization

 ## Status

 In progress.